 - I have a whole talk on “Things I learned while growing as a Designer”, maybe this could help as well.
 I explain my career from Master Degree in Web Design and Localisation to my current job.

 - There’s also some basic information about my job as a UX designer in interviews I gave for different online publications on my site, maybe it could help

 Questions about the design and content of my site

 Do you have a newsletter?

 Yes, I publish a newsletter that will automatically send you the new articles published on the blog.
-Every week, I share the “Pixels of the Week”, a selection of weekly tech and design links not to miss under the category “weekly useful links”. you can subscribe here to get notified about new articles.
+Every week, I share the “Pixels of the Week”, a selection of weekly tech and design links not to miss under the category “weekly useful links”.
+You can subscribe here to get notified about new articles.
 Subscribers also get coupons to my shop, and sometimes discounts to other nice partners.

 Who writes and maintains this content (and social media)?